awsdocs/amazon-route53-docs/doc_source/resolver-rules-managing.md

 1. Choose **Delete**\.

 1. To confirm that you want to delete the rule, enter the name of the rule and choose **Submit**\.

-## Adding rules for reverse lookup<a name="add-reverse-lookup"></a>

-If you need to control reverse lookups in your VPC, you can add rules to your outbound resolver endpoint.

-### To create the reverse lookup rule

- + Follow the procedure under [Creating Forwarding Rules](#resolver-rules-managing-creating-rules), up to step 5.
- + When you specify your rule, enter the PTR record for the IP address or addresses you want a reverse lookup forwarding rule for.
-    + For example, if you need to forward lookups for addresses in the 10.0.0.0/23 range, enter two rules:
-      + 0.0.10.in-addr.apra
-      + 1.0.10.in-addr.apra
-    + Any IP address in those subnets will be referenced as a subdomain of those PTR records - for example, 10.0.1.161 will have a reverse lookup address of 161.1.0.10.in-addr.apra, which is a subdomain of 1.0.10.in-addra.apra.
-  + Specify the server to forward these lookups to.
-  + Add these rules to your outbound resolver endpoint.

-+ Note that turning on `enableDNSHostNames` for your VPC will automatically add PTR records.
-See [Resolving DNS queries between VPCs and your network](resolver.md).
-The above process is only required if you want to explicitly specify a resolver for given IP ranges - for example, when forwarding queries to an Active Directory server.